Origins

 Symbolism

-Gargoyles typically feature three types of animals: lions, goldfish, and qilin.
-The goldfish symbolize abundance, the lion represents health, and the qilin signifies prosperity and a thriving family.
+Gargoyles typically feature three types of animals: tiger, goldfish, and kirin.
+The goldfish symbolize abundance in wealth, the tiger represents health, and the kirin signifies prosperity and a thriving family.